Cosys-Lab/Cosys-AirSim/docs/lidar.md

 --------------------------| ------------
-NumberOfChannels          | Number of channels/lasers of the lidar Range                     | Range, in meters PointsPerSecond           | Number of points captured per second RotationsPerSecond        | Rotations per second HorizontalFOVStart        | Horizontal FOV start for the lidar, in degrees HorizontalFOVEnd          | Horizontal FOV end for the lidar, in degrees
+NumberOfChannels          | Number of channels/lasers of the lidar Range                     | Range, in meters MeasurementsPerCycle      | Horizontal resolution.
+Amount of points in one cycle.
+RotationsPerSecond        | Rotations per second HorizontalFOVStart        | Horizontal FOV start for the lidar, in degrees HorizontalFOVEnd          | Horizontal FOV end for the lidar, in degrees